Belsano, Pennsylvania

 Belsano is an unincorporated community in Cambria County, Pennsylvania, United States.
 The community is located at the junction of U.S. Route 422 and Pennsylvania Route 271, 8 mi west-northwest of Ebensburg.
 Belsano has a post office with ZIP code 15922, which opened on February 8, 1876.

+Demographics

+The United States Census Bureau defined Belsano as a census designated place (CDP) in 2023.